RuaraidhCurr/Notes/SalesForce/PD1 Notes/Apex Basics & Database/Getting Started with Apex.md

 Apex supports various data types, including a data type specific to Salesforce—the sObject data type.

 Apex supports the following data types.
-- A [[Primitive Data types|primitive]], such as an Integer, Double, Long, Date, Datetime, String, ID, Boolean, among others.
+- A [[Primitive Data types|primitive]], such as an Integer, Double, Long, Date, Datetime, String, ID, Boolean, among others
-- An [[SObjects & Objects|sObject]], either as a generic sObject or as a specific sObject, such as an Account, Contact, or MyCustomObject__c (you’ll learn more about sObjects in a later unit.)
+- An [[SObjects & Objects|sObject]], either as a generic sObject or as a specific sObject, such as an Account, Contact, or MyCustomObject__c
 - A collection, including:
     - A [[Lists|list]] (or array) of primitives, sObjects, user defined objects, objects created from Apex classes, or collections
     - A [[Sets|set]] of primitives, sObjects, user defined objects, objects created from Apex classes, or collections